AmpersandJS/ampersandjs.com/learn_markdown/browserify.md

 The below assumes you have [installed npm and node.js](http://nodejs.org/) on your system already.

+Another great source of information about all this is the [browserify handbook](https://github.com/substack/browserify-handbook), written by the [guy who wrote browserify](http://twitter.com/substack).

 ## Overview

 [npm](#npm) (along with it's command line tool, the npm-client) is the official package manager for node.js, but it works great for clientside JavaScript too.
 It helps you publish, consume, and manage modules of JS code in your applications.